After earning the Webelos Badge, boys may work towards Cub Scouting's highest award: the Arrow of Light.

 Pack Organization Chart

 Cub Scout Packs are chartered by the local Boy Scouts of America council to a local civic or religious organization.
 Pack 1932 is chartered to St. Bede Catholic Church, which also sponsors Boy Scout Troop 1932.
 Our local council is the Colonial Virginia Council, which administers Scouting programs throughout the Hampton Roads, Virginia area.
-Pack 1932 is in the First Colony District, which is comprised of all Scout units in James City County and the City of Williamsburg.
+Pack 1932 is in the First Colony District, which is comprised of all Scout units in Upper York County, James City County and the City of Williamsburg.

 Cub Scout Packs are made up of dens consisting of six to eight boys who are about the same age, with at least one den for each rank within Cub Scouts.